 L. lancifolium/ Tiger Lily

 The famous Tiger lily is native to Eastern Asia and Far East Russia.
 It bears exaggeratedly curling deep orange petals covered in dark brown to almost black spots, like the appearance of a tiger’s coat.
-The plant is highly ornamental, often planted as a focal point in gardens and is popularly utilized as cut flowers.
+The tiger lily plant is highly ornamental, often planted as a focal point in gardens and is popularly utilized as cut flowers.
+These types of lilies grow extremely easily – almost to an invasive nature.
+You don’t need to dedicate hours if you want to plant lily bulbs – these types of lilies often spread on their own.

 L. Leichtlinii/ Leichtlin’s Lily